Story of the Twin Dragons of Great Tang

-"The Legend of the Twin Dragons of the Great Tang Dynasty" is a Wuxia novel written by Huang Yi based on the background of the end of the Sui Dynasty and the beginning of the Tang Dynasty, which integrates history, military, and fantasy.
+"The Legend of the Twin Dragons of the Great Tang Dynasty" is a Wuxia novel written by Wong Yee based on the background of the end of the Sui dynasty and the beginning of the Tang dynasty, which integrates history, military, and fantasy.
 The full set of books totals more than 5 million words.
 It has been adapted into TV dramas, comics, and games etc.

 Plot summary

-The story tells about the Sui Dynasty, Emperor Yang's desire for insatiable desire, two small gangsters without eating three meals a day, with his natural resources and chances, changed the fate of martial arts and even the world.
+The story tells about the Sui dynasty, Emperor Yang's desire for insatiable desire, two small gangsters without eating three meals a day, with his natural resources and chances, changed the fate of martial arts and even the world.